Trump’s pick to head the World Bank wins election

-WASHINGTON — David Malpass, the Treasury official nominated by President Donald Trump to head the 189-nation World Bank, has won election to the post.
+WASHINGTON — David Malpass, the Treasury official nominated by President Donald Trump to head the 189-nation World Bank, was elected to the job on Friday.

-The World Bank says Malpass was approved unanimously by the bank’s 25-member executive board on Friday.
-He will begin a five-year term next Tuesday succeeding Jim Yong Kim, who stepped down earlier this year, three years before his term was to end.
+Malpass was approved unanimously by the bank’s 25-member executive board on Friday.
+He will begin a five-year term next Tuesday succeeding Jim Yong Kim, an Obama administration pick who stepped down earlier this year, three years before his term was to end.

 Malpass was serving in the Trump administration as Treasury’s under secretary of international affairs.
 He has been a longtime critics of the World Bank and its sister lending organization, the International Monetary Fund.